Securiityfirst/Terraform-aws-repo5/README.md

 This repository provides the necessary configurations and scripts to set up an AWS infrastructure, including network interfaces and EC2 instances.
 The infrastructure is designed to provide a basic and scalable environment for hosting applications.
 It includes:

     •    VPC (Virtual Private Cloud)

     •    Subnets

     •    Security Groups

     •    EC2 Instances

     •    Network Interfaces (ENI)

     •    Route Tables

 The infrastructure is automated through AWS CloudFormation or Terraform scripts, allowing you to deploy and manage your AWS resources easily.
+Note: This test case shows the use of cloud security posture management tool (Prisma Cloud) to demonstrate security vulnerabilities from infrastructure build including AWS services such as IAM, AMI, VPC, Security Groups, Subnets and Ec2 instance configurations.

 Prerequisites

 Before you begin, ensure that you have the following:

     1. AWS Account: An active AWS account with sufficient privileges.

     2. AWS CLI: Install and configure the AWS Command Line Interface (CLI) on your local machine.

     3. IAM Permissions: Ensure that the AWS user/role you are using has sufficient permissions to create and manage resources like EC2, VPC, subnets, etc.

-	4. Terraform (optional): If you are using Terraform for infrastructure provisioning, install Terraform on your local machine.
+    4. Terraform : If you are using Terraform for infrastructure provisioning, install Terraform on your local machine.